aj-archipelago/cortex/README.md

 ## Roadmap
 Cortex is a constantly evolving project, and the following features are coming soon:

+* Prompt execution context preservation between calls (to enable interactive, multi-call integrations with LangChain and other technologies)
 * Model-specific cache key optimizations to increase hit rate and reduce cache size
 * Structured analytics and reporting on AI API call frequency, cost, cache hit rate, etc.